atrocore/atrocore/docs/01.atrocore/02.getting-started/01.required-skills/index.md

 * **Basic Formula/Script Logic:**
-* The ability to write small logical expressions for calculated fields or workflow conditions (e.g., `IF price > 100 THEN ...`).
+* The ability to write small logical expressions for calculated fields (e.g., `IF price > 100 THEN ...`).

+* **Expression Language:**
+* Conditions of Actions and Workflows are written in the Expression Language, not in Twig.
+You should be able to express a rule as a single boolean expression, such as `entity.get('price') > 100`.

 * **JSON Structure:**